QuantRocket Blog

 QuantConnect's self-described mission is to "democratize finance," that is, to level the investment playing field by making sophisticated tools and data available to individual investors.
 In conjunction with the shuttering of Quantopian in 2020 — another company that aimed to democratize quant finance — the precarious state of QuantConnect's finances demonstrates the difficulty of carrying out such a mission.

-While operating losses are common among early-stage startups as they build out their products and acquire customers, QuantConnect's losses are arguably more ominous as the company has been in business since 2013, giving it ample time to find product-market fit.
+While operating losses are common among early-stage startups as they build out their products and acquire customers, QuantConnect has been in business since 2013, giving it ample time to find product-market fit.
 Most of QuantConnect's revenue growth occurred in 2021, coinciding with a one-time influx of Quantopian users after Quantopian closed in late 2020 as well as a pandemic-driven surge in trading interest that temporarily benefitted most brokers and trading platforms.
 Following these one-time windfalls, revenue has flattened off in 2022 with the company still underwater.

 The company's strategy to become profitable, as outlined in its investor pitch, can best be summarized as a plan of expanding and growing more.
-The problem with this growth strategy is that QuantConnect already has the largest user community among retail platforms.
-If the company isn't profitable with 200,000 registered users and 1,500 paying subscribers, it's not clear how acquiring more users will help.
-(I'm reminded of the old sales joke: "We lose money on every sale, but we make it up on volume!")
+But QuantConnect already has the largest community of retail quants.
+If the company isn't profitable with its current user base, how will acquiring more users help?
+(I'm reminded of the old sales joke: "We lose money on every transaction, but we make it up on volume!")

-As the founder of a competing quant trading platform, I find in QuantConnect's financial statements confirmation of some of my own intuitions and findings about the retail quant trading market.
+As the founder of a quant trading platform, I find in QuantConnect's financial statements confirmation of some of my own intuitions and findings about the retail quant trading market.
 QuantRocket has fewer users than QuantConnect but, unlike QuantConnect, operates profitably.
-In part, I believe QuantRocket operates profitably because it has fewer users, as I decided not to court the small traders whom QuantConnect welcomes.
+In part, I believe QuantRocket operates profitably because it has fewer users, as I decided not to court the small traders whom QuantConnect caters to.

 My experience with retail quants

-When I launched QuantRocket in 2018, I offered tiered pricing with a $350/year tier targeted at individuals with smaller accounts, plus a full-featured tier starting at several thousand dollars per year, aimed at wealthier individuals and firms.
+When I launched QuantRocket in 2018, I offered tiered pricing with a low-priced tier targeted at individuals with smaller accounts, plus a full-featured tier at a 10x higher price aimed at wealthier individuals and firms.
 After trying this price model for two years, I eliminated the bottom tier, having concluded that small retail traders could not form the basis of a viable business model.

 Today, QuantRocket caters to a mix of professional traders and wealthy nonprofessionals.
 I say "wealthy nonprofessionals" because, if your trading capital is less than several hundred thousand dollars, QuantRocket is probably too expensive as a percentage of assets to be attractive, and you will likely seek out a cheaper option.
 QuantRocket's subscribers are a 50/50 mix of professionals and nonprofessionals (the professionals are mostly portfolio managers and hedge funds; the nonprofessionals are mostly software developers who trade on the side).
 For comparison, 90% of QuantConnect's subscribers are individuals and only 10% are firms.